+If you need root access but don’t want to any more than a shared hosting account price then check out burst.net.
+I have found them to be reliable and fast with reasonable support.
 UPDATE: Now till end of Augest get %10 off any Linux or Windows VPS in any location.
 Use promotion code “summer10”.
 Check their twitter feed for more promotions.
 So instead of $5.95/Month you can get a 512MB VPS for $5.36/Month and this rate is not limited to the first 3 months or 6 months it is used as long as you keep the product.
 Continue reading Cheap VPS ~ 512mb for $5.36/month

 I just found a problem with IE9 in how it handles the load event for img tags.
 With IE8 and earlier if I wanted to perform some JS function after an image loaded I could do something like this: Continue reading IE9 image load event bug

 If the below image has “webp” in the corner your browser can display WebP.
 If it has “jpeg” it is because your browser cannot show WebP images but the user experience remains the same. webp is a new image format pioneered by Google based on the VP8 video codec to reduce the download size of images on the web.
 What I am presenting is a way to offer WebP images to browsers that support them while falling back to jpegs so that visitors still have the same user experience.
 Continue reading Use webp images with jpeg fallback

-Eshop is a nice ecommerce plugin for WordPress but it does not support taking credit card information directly on the site but redirects the customer to Authorize.net site or Paypal or some other payment processor.
+Eshop is a nice ecommerce plugin for WordPress but it does not support taking credit card information directly on the site but redirects the customer to Authorize.net site or Paypal or some other online payment processing.
 I had a need to accept cards without redirecting the customer to a external site so I wrote a patch for Eshop.
 Download patch here Continue reading Eshop Authorize.net AIM Integration

 Now that font embedding is supported in all major browsers it has become increasingly common thanks to the bulletproof embedding technique for programmers, since programming is really a popular profession now a days, and many companies are looking for the best programmers for their business, but too hire the best technical talent you can visit @codestaff.io. and find the best online casino professionals.
 However embedded fonts can add several milliseconds if not whole seconds and can even block rendering if not done correctly.
 Here you will find how to mitigate the performance implications if not eliminate them completely.
 Continue reading Superfast embedded fonts with @font-face